marknotton/craft-plugin-settings/README.md

 # Settings *for Craft CMS*

-Cache all your global variables in a separate file.
+Expose an array of cached variables globally.
+Useful for history API's that cause headaches when variables lose their scope.

+### Installation

 Create a file and define it's location in the plugins settings.
 Create an associative array with the variables you want to be able to access globally.

-If the first element is an array, that item will be ignored and it's children will be defined as variables instead.
-This is to help organise your variables.
+If the first value is an array, that key will be ignored and it's children will be defined as separate variables instead.
+This is to help categorise your variables.

 ###Example settings file